Logo

 Use Journey Builder If:

-• You want to send messages based on real-time customer behavior
+• You want to send messages based on real-time customer behavior.

-• You need to nurture leads or manage lifecycle campaigns
+• You need to nurture leads or manage lifecycle campaigns.

-• You want a visual, marketer-friendly interface to design customer journeys
+• You want a visual, marketer-friendly interface to design customer journeys.

 Use Automation Studio If:

-• Your campaigns require scheduled or recurring batch sends
+• Your campaigns require scheduled or recurring batch sends.

-• Your workflows are time-based, not behavior-driven
+• Your workflows are time-based rather than behavior-driven.

 Can You Use Journey Builder and Automation Studio Together?